btparker70/Height-Measurer/README.md

 # Height-Measurer
 Measure the height of real-world things using your phone and triangulation

+## How to Use
+This app is designed to run in your mobile device's browser.

+Alternatively, you can run it in your computer's browser and open the dev tools.
+Select the 'sensors' tab and scroll down to the device with the orientation angles.
+When you fidget with the beta angles you will see changes in the numerical readings.

 ## What is Triangulation?
 In trigonometry and geometry, triangulation is the process of determining the location of a point by forming triangles to the point from known points. - Wikipedia